maneesh4848/movie_recommendation/README.txt

 Requirements: Python, NLTK, NLTK stopwords corpus, scikit-learn

-Sample Data can be found at: https://drive.google.com/open?id=0BwGvz7p3JWOcVjhNdVdsUW9QTHc
+Sample Data can be found at: https://drive.google.com/open?id=0BwGvz7p3JWOcMmZyWmtTWXhaLTQ Note that file paths might need to be changed.

 The three main directories are:
 (1) Code/pre_process_and_ratings/